Kiki79250CoC/SMWMTL/README.md

 🗣️ **SMWMTL is available for French (France) and English (United States) languages.**

 ## Compatibility testing:
-To see what version of SMWMTL is fully compatible with your Systems, [see the System Compatibility page](../Stable/SystemComp.md).
+To see what version of SMWMTL is fully compatible with your Systems, see the [System Compatibility Testing](../Stable/SystemComp.md) page.